 We want to open our minds to different ways of seeing and do our small share to help make our world a better place.

-Pedro Orrego and Michelle Melles are independent filmmakers and Toronto-based producers, directors and story editors.
-They helped to create and launch the internationally-syndicated and Gemini-award winning documentary television show SexTV (Gemini 2004 for Best Lifestyle Show in Canada; Gemini-nomination 2002, 2003).
-This documentary television show was broadcast for ten seasons on conventional, national broadcast television and explored sexuality and gender around the world in an intelligent, thought-provoking and cutting-edge way.
+Pedro Orrego and Michelle Melles are Toronto-based producers, directors and story editors.
+Fierce believers that the personal is in creative dialogue with the political, they helped to create and launch the critically-acclaimed and Gemini-award (Canadian Screen Award) winning docuseries SexTV (1998-2008).
+This internationally-syndicated docuseries was the first of its kind in North America and explored sexuality and gender around the world in an intelligent, thought-provoking and cutting-edge way.

 — Was it Einstein who said that intelligence is creativity having fun?—